 - 1 Select the Stretch Entities tool (Edit toolbar). - 2 Select the points you want to modifyClick the bottom right point of the upstand on the left (see below) - 3 Place a point (from point) or enter dx: Enter 0.02 for dX in the dialog line, confirm dY and dZ (0).
-Press ESC to finish. - 4 Click K Fold Line (Edit toolbar). - 5 Click the right line of the upstand. - 6 End point:Point to the point at bottom right, which you have just modified.Allplan snaps to this point and marks it with a cross.
+Press ESC. - 4 Click K Fold Line (Edit toolbar). - 5 Click the right line of the upstand. - 6 End pointPoint to the point at bottom right; this is the point you have just modified.
+Allplan snaps to this point, marking it with a cross.

-7 Press the TAB key to activate Y Coordinate, enter a value of 0.10 for dY and press ENTER to confirm.
+7 Press the TAB key to activate the Y coordinate, enter a value of 0.10 for dY and press ENTER to confirm.

-- 8 Press ESC to quit the tool. - 9 You should be able to modify the upstand on the right yourself.
+- 8 Press ESC to quit the tool. - 9 You should now be able to modify the upstand on the right yourself.
 When finished, press ESC to quit the stool. - 10 Select pen thickness 0.25 on the Format toolbar and draw the 'Isokorb' on the left using Line (Tools palette Create area).
 Start at bottom left.